scvae/scvae/README.md

 The model is specified in the same way as when training the model, and the model will be evaluated at the last epoch to which it was trained.
 If withheld data were used, the model will also be evaluated at the early-stopping epoch and epoch with the most optimal marginal log-likelihood lower bound (if available).
 A number of analyses are conducted of the models and results, and these saved in the subdirectory `analyses/`.
 This can be changed using the option `--analyses-directory` (or `-A`).

-Cell can be clustered and cell types can be predicted using the option `--prediction-method`.
-Currently only *k*-means clustering is supported.
+Cells can be clustered and cell types can be predicted using the option `--prediction-method`.
+Currently only *k*-means clustering (`kmeans`) is supported.
 The GMVAE clusters cells and predict cell types using its built-in density-based clustering by default.

 To visualise the data sets or latent spaces thereof, these are decomposed using a decomposition method.
 By default, this method is PCA.
-This can be changed using the option `--decomposition-methods`, and as the name implies, multiple methods can be specified.
+This can be changed using the option `--decomposition-methods`, and as the name implies, multiple methods can be specified: PCA (`pca`), ICA (`ica`), SVD (`svd`), and *t*-SNE (`tsne`).

 The GMVAE model trained in the previous section is evaluated with PCA and *t*-SNE decomposition methods like this: